-1.2 Objectives of the Tri-Services Handbook
+1.2 Objectives of the DoD Vapor Intrusion Handbook

-This Tri-Services handbook discusses various technical approaches associated with evaluating the vapor intrusion pathway and provides perspective for RPMs (and associated consultants) regarding the development and interpretation of vapor intrusion investigations.
-By considering project needs and the pros and cons of the various approaches, the RPM can make a more informed and cost-effective determination of the best way to evaluate vapor intrusion at their site.
-This handbook was developed to be relevant for Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Resource Conservation and Recovery Act (RCRA) sites.
+This handbook discusses various technical approaches associated with evaluating the vapor intrusion pathway and provides perspective for RPMs (and associated consultants) regarding the development and interpretation of vapor intrusion investigations.
+By considering project needs and the pros and cons of the various approaches, the RPM can make a more informed and cost-effective determination of the best way to evaluate vapor intrusion at its site.
+This handbook was developed to be relevant for CERCLA and Resource Conservation and Recovery Act (RCRA) sites.

-The EPA has begun to address vapor intrusion concerns on some of their Superfund sites and has initiated development of guidance that has not been finalized.
-The EPA's draft vapor intrusion guidance uses a three-tiered approach to provide a method to assess human health risks related to the vapor intrusion pathway (EPA, 2002).
-This tiered approach, described in detail in Appendix B, moves from a generic screening level approach (Tier 1) to a conservative fate and transport model (Tier 2) and finally to a site-specific approach (Tier 3).
+As mentioned previously, the EPA issued draft vapor intrusion guidance in 2002, that at the time of this Handbook has not been finalized.
+While DoD does not consider the EPA's draft 2002 guidance to be binding, it includes information that is still appropriate for consideration and VI investigations and may serve as a useful reference.
+For example, the EPA's draft vapor intrusion guidance used a three-tiered approach to provide a method to assess human health risks related to the vapor intrusion pathway.
+This tiered approach moves from a generic screening level approach (Tier 1) to a conservative fate and transport model (Tier 2) and finally to a site-specific approach (Tier 3).
 This tiered approach allows sites with minimal risk potential to be screened out (eliminated from further evaluation due to low risk potential from this pathway) without expending significant time and effort.

 Not all state health agencies follow EPA's draft three-tiered modeling-based guidance.
 For example, some states recommend conducting indoor air sampling if volatile chemicals are present in the subsurface at levels exceeding threshold concentrations, with no contaminant transport modeling required.
-Other states have guidance which suggest indoor air sampling in lieu of subsurface investigations (e.g., soil gas sampling) and contaminant transport modeling.
+Other states have guidance that suggests indoor air sampling in lieu of subsurface investigations (e.g., soil gas sampling) and contaminant transport modeling.
 Readers of this handbook will need to coordinate with their regulators and identify the technical approach that is most appropriate for their site.